NanaGabby1/NodeJS_Web_App/README.md

-# MyNodeWebApp
+# NodeJS_Web_App
 This is a simple Node web application
-Clickthe link below to see it in action https://nanagabby1.github.io/MyNodeWebApp/
+Click the link below to see it in action https://nanagabby1.github.io/MyNodeWebApp/